Poroutawhao: History

-Ngati Toa leader Te Rangihaeata and his followers settled in the coastal river swamp in the 1840s, following the Wairau Affray and the Hutt Valley Campaign.
+Ngāti Toa leader Te Rangihaeata and his followers settled in the coastal river swamp in the 1840s, following the Wairau Affray and the Hutt Valley Campaign.

 The party set up a defensible position against colonial forces, but received little support from other Māori.
 Te Rangihaeata raided Kapiti Island in 1847, as his party tried to fend off starvation.
 He also starting charging a toll to people travelling through Poroutawhao on the Foxton to Levin Road, until reaching an agreement with Governor Grey in 1853.

-Te Rangihaeata died at Poroutawhao in 1855 and was buried there with his wife, Ngati Apa woman of mana Te Pikinga.
+Te Rangihaeata died at Poroutawhao in 1855 and was buried there with his wife, Ngāti Apa woman of mana Te Pikinga.

 In 1920, Native Land Court agent and interpreter Ben Keys travelled through Poroutawhao, recording the experiences of local Māori in his diary.

 A 1963 photograph of the Huia marae, held at Kapiti Coast Library, shows a small carved house with Kowhaiwhai decorations on the porch.